pratyaypandey/dotfiles/README.md

 1. **Direct editing**: You can edit files directly in `~/Code/dotfiles/nvim/` and changes are immediately reflected
 2. **Version control**: All changes are tracked in your git repository
-3. **Easy updates**: Use `./update.sh` to sync any changes made outside the dotfiles directory
-4. **Commit and push**: After making changes, commit and push to GitHub:
+3. **Commit and push**: After making changes, commit and push to GitHub:
    ```bash
    cd ~/Code/dotfiles
    git add .